Pay Traffic Ticket in IllinoisPage OverviewSUMMARY: How to Pay an Illinois Traffic Ticket

 Learn more about

-If you choose to plead guilty and pay your traffic ticket:
+If you choose to plead "guilty" and pay your IL traffic ticket:

 - Your judge might offer the option of pleading to a lesser offense and penalties; usually, you must make a court appearance for such an option.

-- Your judge might allow you to attend a traffic school in lieu of receiving a conviction.
-Often, this depends on where you received the ticket.
+- Your judge might allow you to attend traffic school in lieu of receiving a traffic conviction.
+Often, this depends on where you received the violation.

 - You might experience an increase in auto insurance rates.
 Usually, this depends on your provider, policy, and driver history, and probably won't happen until you renew your coverage.

-- You hold a GDL, your process might be more complicated than just paying a fine.
+- If you hold a graduated driver's license (GDL), your process might be more complicated than just paying a fine.
 For example, you face license suspension for accumulating a certain number of violations.

-- DUI charges are handled at the same county courthouse as regular moving violations.
+- Driving under the influence of alcohol/drugs (DUI) charges are handled at the same county courthouse as regular moving violations.

 - Parking tickets are handled on a township level and not at any of the county courts.